Make your fun in the sun time even better with these inventive baby beach hacks

-Before you throw some sunscreen in a bag and head for the shore with your baby, you must read this.
-These 25 smart-parent hacks and awesome beach gear ideas will make ocean outings easier for your whole family.
-From a baby pool to a kitchen staple that removes sand like magic, these are the baby beach hacks you’ll remember.
+Is there anything better than a sunny day at the beach with the kids?
+Sandcastle building, hole digging, and foot burying goodness is what this family day is all about.
+But before you throw some sunscreen in a bag and head for the shore with your baby or toddler, familiarize yourself with these baby beach hacks and beach hacks for toddlers that’ll make your trip that much easier.
+These 25 smart-parent hacks (that include a few awesome beach gear ideas) will make ocean outings a cinch for your whole family.
+From why you should bring your own baby pool to the beach to a kitchen staple that removes sand like magic, these are the best baby beach hacks around.

 Videos From Tinybeans